UK Visa Sponsorship For Employers Guide

 - Has 50 or fewer employees

-As of September 2023, the visa sponsorship cost to an employer is £536 per licence for a small company under the above criteria, and £1,476 otherwise.
+The sponsor licence application cost to an employer is £574 per licence for a small company under the above criteria, and £1,579 for large sponsors.

-An enhanced service, granting the employer greater support and access to a dedicated account manager, is also available, fees for which are between £2,000 and £25,000, charges again being made according to the business’s size.
+An enhanced premium service, granting the employer greater support and access to a dedicated account manager, is also available, fees for which are between £8,000 and £25,000, charges again being made according to the business’s size.

 If you are sponsoring someone applying for a Skilled Worker or Senior Specialist Worker visa, an extra fee, the Immigration skills charge, applies, if the person concerned is applying from outside the UK for a job lasting for six months or longer, or is applying from inside the UK.
 No minimum contract length applies in this latter case.